bm54cloud/imagesync/README.md

+### bm-SIL-sheet-works branch has matching custom to the SIL cluster

 # Imagesync
 The script in this directory, `imagesync.py` is used to both manage and transfer images from external registries (such as registry1, docker, quay, etc.) to the registry specified in the `destination.registry` key of `images.yaml`.